eriknyquist/deep_space_trader/README.rst

 * Upgrade the player's inventory capacity, which increases the number of items that can be bought or sold at once.

-* Increment the number of warehouse trips allowed per day
+* Increase the number of warehouse trips allowed per day

 Complete Game Reference
 =======================